LeAsuker/Miku-Flavor/README.md

   - alacritty

 ## Problems:
-  - Overwrites global configs instead of changing them specifically for the window manager
+  - Overwrites global configs instead of changing them specifically for the window manager. **If you have any of the above tools installed, back up their config files!**

 ## Colorscheme:
   - 07DAE2: Robin egg blue